swagkarna/The-Garden-Of-Eden/README.md

 #
 **3.)
 Click On The "The-Garden-Of-Eden" Directory, Then, Click "Dashboard.html"**
 #
 **4.)
-Now You'll Have The Garden Of Eden Main Page Open, In Your Browser, Change The Part Of The URL That Says “var/www/HTML To 127.0.0.1 **
+Now You'll Have The Garden Of Eden Main Page Open, In Your Browser.
+Change The Part Of The URL That Says “var/www/HTML To 127.0.0.1 **
 #
 **5.)
 Send A Link Replacing "YOUR_NGROK_LINK" With Your Unique Link (Highlighted In The Image Above)**
 #